What do I need to do when I've found someone to mutual exchange (swap) with?

 What do I need to check or be aware of?

 It is important that you are aware of the tenancy you will be taking on when you swap, as different tenancies give you different rights.
-If you are swapping with another Futures customer then your neighbourhood officer can talk to you about this in more detail if necessary.
+If you are swapping with another Futures customer then your communities officer can talk to you about this in more detail if necessary.

 If you are exchanging with someone who is not a Futures customer, we cannot give you any advice about the tenancy you will be taking on.
 You will need to find out more information from the person you are intending to swap with and/or their landlord.